Yakima-Teng/cv/README.md

 ## Notes

 1. Tools: Grunt, VueJS1+ (actually, I am in favor of gulp and webpack other then grunt, it seems to be too slow in action speed -_-.
-I used it here because I havn't had any experience of its usage before.)
+I used it here because I haven't had any experience of its usage before.)
 2. Online demo: [http://www.yxeye.com/cv/](http://www.yxeye.com/cv/)

 ## License